- Spend the first night exploring Santiago's dining scene

 Day 5: Tatio Geysers & Machuca Village

 At an altitude of 4,320 meters (14,173 feet), the Tatio Geysers are the highest in the world.
-Take your time and admire these otherworldly landscapes, snap plenty of photos, and (at the appropriate hour) breakfast will be served on site.
-Another option is to take a relaxing soak in a natural geothermal pool—mother nature's jacuzzi.
+Take your time and admire these otherworldly landscapes, snap plenty of photos, and (at the appropriate hour) breakfast will be served on-site.
+Another option is to relax in a natural geothermal pool—Mother Nature's Jacuzzi.

-Day 6: Fly from Calama to Punta Arenas & Transfer to Torres del Paine National Park
+Day 6: Fly to Punta Arenas & Transfer to Torres del Paine National Park

 After breakfast, a driver will pick you up for the transfer to Calama airport for your flight to Santiago.
 Upon arrival in Santiago, you'll catch a flight to Punta Arenas, a city located deep in Chilean Patagonia on the shores of the Strait of Magellan.
 You'll then drive, via private transfer, about three hours to Torres del Paine.